Arduino UNO Pinout, Specs, layout, Schematic in Detail(updated)

 PWM Waveform with a Duty cycle

 Thus, to attain the desired output, we can only simulate an analog signal by switching our output on and off very quickly.
-Thus, PWM can only mimic and simulate the effects of a pure analog signal, it can never perform pure digital to analog conversion (which generally requires some active components like capacitors and inductors).
+Thus, PWM can only mimic and simulate the effects of a pure analog signal, it can never perform pure digital-to-analog conversion (which generally requires some active components like capacitors and inductors).

 Other pins